 *BUILDING/MAINTAINING A HIGH-PERFORMANCE CULTURE ... takes time.

-*READING/STUDYING ... takes time.
+*READING/STUDYING ... take time.

 *WAITING (per se) ... takes time.

-*FIERCE/AGGRESSIVE LISTENING ... takes time.
+*FIERCE/AGGRESSIVE LISTENING ... takes (lots of!) time.

 *MBWA/MANAGING BY WANDERING AROUND ... takes time.